gps1539/trespass/README.md

 To initialize 2 gpg keys need to be provided.
 They can be created via gpg2 --full-generate-key

+trespass --init key1 key2

+To add accounts
+trespass --add accountname username password

+To remove accounts
+trespass --remove

+To show user for an account
+trespass.py --showuser accountname

+To show the password for the account/user trespass.py --showpass accountname username

+Files are written a .trespass/ directory in users home directory.

 The code is dependent on gpg2 and numpy and several python modules.
 It has been tested on Linux only.

+Expect bugs so don't use as your only password keeper.